-Fees earned or paid (column (b)) in the table below also includes cash remuneration in the amount of \$1,750 for each Board of Directors meeting attended and \$2,000 for each Board of Directors committee meeting attended.
-The chair of the Nominating and Governance Committee received an additional fee of \$8,000, the chair of the Compensation Committee received an additional fee of \$10,000 and the chair of the Audit Committee received an additional fee of \$12,000 during 2008, which are also included in column (b).
-Each non-employee director also receives reimbursement for reasonable incidental expenses incurred in connection with the attendance of meetings of the Board and Board committees.
+The Fees Earned column in the table below also includes cash remuneration in the amount of \$2,000 for each Board of Directors meeting attended and \$2,000 for each Board of Directors committee meeting attended.
+Our lead director received an additional fee of \$10,000, the chair of the Nominating and Governance Committee received an additional fee of \$10,000, the chair of the Compensation Committee received an additional fee of \$15,000 and the chair of the Audit Committee received an additional fee of \$15,000 during 2009, which are also included in the Fees Earned column.
+Each non-management director also receives reimbursement for reasonable incidental expenses incurred in connection with the attendance of meetings of the Board and Board committees.
+The meeting fees for attendance at Board of Director meetings have been eliminated beginning in 2010.

-The following table shows all compensation awarded, paid to or earned by the non-management members of our Board of Directors from all sources for services rendered in all of their capacities to us during 2008.
-Mr. Netherland and Mr. Kinnear, our employees who served on the Board of Directors during 2008, did not receive additional compensation for their service as directors.
-Ms. Farley and Mr. Enger were elected in February 2009 and did not receive compensation for services in 2008.
+The following table shows all compensation awarded or earned by the non-management members of our Board of Directors from all sources for services rendered in all of their capacities to us during 2009.
+Mr. Kinnear, our only employee who served on the Board of Directors during 2009, did not receive additional compensation for his services as a director.